lfelipe-ferrao/lfelipe-ferrao.github.io/index.md

   <img src="./coffee_logo.png" />
 </p>

-- Objective: investigate new genomic tools that could be used to developing a new generation of climate-smart coffee cultivars that combine flavor and are more resilient to the projected climate changes is our ultimate goal.
+- Objective: investigate new genomic tools that could be used to developing a new generation of climate-smart coffee cultivars that combine flavor and are more resilient to the projected climate changes.
 - Goals:
   + Assembly a high-quality _C. canephora_ reference genome
   + Dissect the genetic architecture of flavor-related traits